swissbusybee/Learning-Tracker/README.md

 The most interesting of what I'm watching, reading, and doing:

-+ Starting the Blockchain Ethereum & Solidity course on Udemy
++ Finishing the Blockchain fundamentals course
 + Reading "Code" by Charles Petzold
 + Prepping to start the Le Wagon Bootcamp in March 2020!